nils-matthaei/ModelBasedSW_project/README.md

 		next2, stop2 := iter.Pull(seq)
 		defer stop2()

-		// Advance the second iterator to start from the second element next2()
+		// Advance the second Iterator to start from the second element next2()

 		for {